DaoCloud/DaoCloud-docs/docs/en/docs/middleware/minio/intro/index.md

     Millions of instances can be created and deployed in private cloud, public cloud and edge computing environments.

-Designed to be cloud-native, MinIO can run as lightweight containers managed by external orchestration services such as Kubernetes.
+Designed to be cloud native, MinIO can run as lightweight containers managed by external orchestration services such as Kubernetes.
 The entire server is about tens of MB of static binary files, which can efficiently utilize CPU and memory resources even under high load, allowing enterprises to co-host a large number of tenants on shared hardware.

 <!--screenshot-->